nidhishkrishnan/ngListSelect/README.md

 * Supported five Built-In Color.
 * Bootstrap supported.
 * Options for Styling Buttons and Panels.
+* Options for sorting selected list in ascedning and descending order.
 * Options for changing component width, height and labels of Available & Selection Box.
 * Works in all modern browsers (IE9+, Chrome, Firefox, Safari etc.)